sguzunov/docs/docs/glue42-concepts/06_windows/02_workspaces/01_overview/workspaces-overview.md

 ![Add Workspace Zone](../../../../images/workspaces/component-add-workspace.png)

 The System Buttons zone is located at the rightmost part of the header area, after the move area, and hosts the `<MinimizeFrameButton />`, `<MaximizeFrameButton />` and `<CloseFrameButton />` components.
-By default, they render the Minimize, Maximize and Close buttons:
+By default, they render the "Minimize", "Maximize" and "Close" buttons:

 ![System Buttons Zone](../../../../images/workspaces/component-system-buttons.png)